jcslm001/murty.io/readme.md

 touch ~/.forever/murty-forever.log && touch ~/.forever/murty-output.log && touch ~/.forever/murty-error.log
 ```

-### Logging
+### Logs

-To view a live history of logs, run one of these commands:
+To view a live history of the logs, run one of these commands:

 ```
 npm run logerror